The Quest for Efficient Reasoning: A Data-Centric Benchmark to CoT Distillation: Experiment Result Analysis

 \textbf{Q4.
 How does the choice of a teacher model impact the performance of different student models on textual reasoning tasks?
 Is there a universally ``best'' teacher for all students?} Table~\ref{tab:2} reveals that for textual reasoning, stronger models like Gemini-1.5-Pro and GPT-4 generally yield better results when distilling to capable student models such as Llama-3-8.1 B. For instance, Llama-3.1-8B achieves a high average textual score for both teachers, suggesting that as long as the teacher is powerful enough and the student has adequate capacity, transferring complex reasoning using Knowledge Distillation is quite effective.
 However, a universally ``best'' teacher is not apparent.
 While Gemini-1.5 shows a slight edge for LLama-3.1-8B on average, GPT-4 can be comparable or better on specific datasets (e.g., ARC for Llama-3.1-8B).
 For Mistral Gemini-1.5, it slightly outperforms GPT-4, whereas for Gemma-7B, GPT-4 is marginally better than the other.
 This variability indicates that optimal teacher-student pairings are nuanced, likely influenced by factors like architectural alignment or specific knowledge domains.

 \textbf{Q5.
 What does performance on agentic and visual tasks indicate about teacher model suitability?} Table~\ref{tab:3}, which examines agentic and visual tasks, provides strong support for the small model learnability gap.
 This concept suggests that smaller student models (e.g., $\leq 3$B parameters) may not always benefit most from the largest available teachers, as they might learn more effectively from slightly smaller teachers whose reasoning complexity better matches their own capacity.
 Our results for the Qwen-2.5-VL-3B student on Visual-CoT clearly demonstrate this: distillation from smaller, capable teachers like GPT-4-mini ($45.44\%$ acc.) and o4-mini ($45.20\%$ acc.) leads to superior performance when compared to the largest GPT-4 ($42.92\%$ acc.).
 This implies that the CoTs from very large models like GPT-4 might be overly complex for a smaller, specialized model like Qwen-2.5-VL-3B to internalize effectively.
-The more digestible reasoning patterns of GPT-4-mini and o1-mini likely facilitate better knowledge transfer, highlighting that sheer teacher strength does not guarantee optimal distillation if the student struggles with the complexity.

-\textbf{Q6.
-Considering textual, agentic, and visual tasks, what general principles can be inferred for selecting an optimal teacher?} Several interesting observations lead to emerging principles:

-\begin{enumerate}[leftmargin=*,itemsep=1pt,topsep=2pt,parsep=1pt] \item \textit{Student Capacity is Crucial.} Larger student models generally leverage stronger teachers more effectively for complex textual reasoning due to their higher capacity to absorb intricate patterns. \item \textit{The "Learnability Gap" Affects Smaller/Specialized Students.} For smaller or specialized students, the strongest teacher is not always the best.
-A teacher with more aligned reasoning complexity, even if smaller, can yield better results. \item \textit{Student's Prior Distillation History Impacts Receptiveness.} The Llama-3.1-8B-R1 model, previously distilled from DeepSeek-R1, shows slightly lower average performance on textual tasks compared to base Llama-3.1-8B when further distilled by either Gemini-1.5-Pro or GPT-4.
-This suggests that a student's prior specializations or distillation experiences can hinder learning from new teachers if their strengths don't align, leading to less effective knowledge transfer. \end{enumerate}
+The more digestible reasoning patterns of GPT-4-mini and o1-mini likely facilitate better knowledge transfer, highlighting that sheer teacher strength does not guarantee optimal distillation if the student struggles with the complexity. \textbf{Q6.
+Considering textual, agentic, and visual tasks, what general principles can be inferred for selecting an optimal teacher?} Several interesting observations lead to emerging principles: \textit{(1) The "Learnability Gap" Affects Smaller/Specialized Students.} For smaller or specialized students, the strongest teacher is not always the best.
+A teacher with more aligned reasoning complexity, even if smaller, can yield better results. \textit{(2) Student's Prior Distillation History Impacts Receptiveness.} The Llama-3.1-8B-R1 model, previously distilled from DeepSeek-R1, shows slightly lower average performance on textual tasks compared to base Llama-3.1-8B when further distilled by either Gemini-1.5-Pro or GPT-4.
+This suggests that a student's prior specializations or distillation experiences can hinder learning from new teachers if their strengths don't align, leading to less effective knowledge transfer.